vesterheim/vesterheim.github.io/folk-art-school/classes/food-traditions/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+Nothing expresses tradition like food — the smell, the taste, the memory of family and community that it inspires.
+Keep those traditions alive by learning to make your favorites, or create a new tradition with something different.
+From lefse to cheese to beer, Vesterheim's food classes will make you smile.

 {% assign class__pagelist = site.data.pagelist | where: 'parent', page.url | sort: 'dtstart' %}
 {% include folk-art-school/class-list.html %}
 {% assign assign class__pagelist = nil %}